Content style guide

 Bulleted lists help make information more scannable and easier to understand.
 If a sentence contains more than three items or ideas, we recommend breaking them up into a bulleted list.

-- Keep each item succinct for scannability (for example, 1 or 2 sentences each).
+• Item content must be succinct.
+Keep each item succinct for scannability (for example, 1 or 2 sentences each).

-- When using “and” or “or” at the end of each bullet point, use a comma and bold the “and”/”or” at the end of each bullet point.
+• Connect items appropriately.
+When using “and” or “or” at the end of each bullet point, use a comma and bold the “and”/”or” at the end of each bullet point.

-- If your list has more than 7 items, use subheads to break out the list into smaller bullet lists.
+• No more than 7 items without a break.
+If your list has more than 7 items, use subheads to break out the list into smaller bullet lists.

-Punctuation for bullet lists
+Punctuation for bulleted lists

-- When the list is made up of fragments, don’t use ending periods.
+• When the list is made up of fragments, don’t use ending periods.

-Note: Punctuation of bullets are determined by list, not by page.
+Note: Punctuation of bullets is determined by list, not by page.
 It’s OK to have a list of bullets that are fragments (that don’t use periods) on the same page as a list of bullets that are full sentences (that use periods).
 Just use the correct house style of punctuation for each type of list.

 Like this